awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/QuickStartChef.md

-# Quick Start: Install the CloudWatch Logs Agent Using AWS OpsWorks and Chef<a name="QuickStartChef"></a>
+# Quick Start: Install the CloudWatch Logs agent using AWS OpsWorks and Chef<a name="QuickStartChef"></a>

 You can install the CloudWatch Logs agent and create log streams using AWS OpsWorks and Chef, which is a third\-party systems and cloud infrastructure automation tool\.
 Chef uses "recipes," which you write to install and configure software on your computer, and "cookbooks," which are collections of recipes, to perform its configuration and policy distribution tasks\.
 For more information, see [Chef](http://www.getchef.com/chef/)\.

 The Chef recipes examples below show how to monitor one log file on each EC2 instance\.
 The recipes use the stack name as the log group and the instance's hostname as the log stream name\.
 To monitor multiple log files, you need to extend the recipes to create multiple log groups and log streams\.

-## Step 1: Create Custom Recipes<a name="opsworks-step-1"></a>
+## Step 1: Create custom recipes<a name="opsworks-step-1"></a>

 Create a repository to store your recipes\.
 AWS OpsWorks supports Git and Subversion, or you can store an archive in Amazon S3\.
 The structure of your cookbook repository is described in [Cookbook Repositories](https://docs.aws.amazon.com/opsworks/latest/userguide/workingcookbook-installingcustom-repo.html) in the *AWS OpsWorks User Guide*\.
 The examples below assume that the cookbook is named `logs`\.
 The install\.rb recipe installs the CloudWatch Logs agent\.
-You can also download the cookbook example \([CloudWatchLogs\-Cookbooks\.zip](https://aws-cloudwatch.s3.amazonaws.com/downloads/CloudWatchLogs-Cookbooks.zip)\)\.
+You can also download the cookbook example \([CloudWatchLogs\-Cookbooks\.zip](https://s3.amazonaws.com/aws-cloudwatch/downloads/CloudWatchLogs-Cookbooks.zip)\)\.

 Create a file named metadata\.rb that contains the following code: